EdDataScienceEES/tutorial-oladw/index.md

 ```

-At this point it would be a good idea to include an image of what the plot is meant to look like so students can check they've done it right.
-Replace `IMAGE_NAME.png` with your own image file:

 <center> <img src="{{ site.baseurl }}/static_bar_2022.png" alt="Img" style="width: 800px;"/> </center>

 Not bad.
 When you run the code, you'll se a simple bar chart that displays the number of survey observations for each broad habitat type in 2022.
 As you can see, there are a few habitat types that have significantly more observations than others.